 Moviegoers from all over the region love the Hi-Pointe, and it’s frequently voted St. Louis’s favorite theater.

-See the newest movies in style at St. Louis’s oldest theater!
+See the newest movies in style at the oldest theater in St. Louis!

 April, 2015 - Acknowledging the need to compete, owners of the Hi-Pointe Theatre — the region’s oldest movie house still in business — are adding a second screen.